If you missed an episode, check out our archived episodes below!

 Jessie Veeder Schofield

-Prairie Rose Seminole
+Prairie Rose Seminole.

 Original airdate: June 12, 2011, 5 p.m. central.

-This episode was recorded live in front of a studio audience in Fargo, North Dakota, on May 22, 2011.
+(Recorded live in front of a studio audience in Fargo, North Dakota, on May 22, 2011.

 North Dakota is a complex state.
 It is mostly rural but fifty percent of its population lives in cities.
 There is a strong sense of identity and place, but significant hostility between the eastern and western regions.
 For a long time, it had a very powerful federal congressional delegation, but it is usually regarded as a "fly-over state" with little electoral importance.
 How is all of this viewed by younger North Dakotans and how much pressure is there to stay in the state or leave?
 Join WHY? as we discuss these questions with a panel of four involved, successful, and native-born North Dakotans.